ovh/docs/pages/platform/public-cloud/managing-instances-horizon/guide.en-asia.md

 ![Resize instance](images/resizeinstance2022.png){.thumbnail}

-### Template Selection Tab (Flavor Choice)

-This section shows the current template (old flavor) and allows you to select a new template (new flavor) for the instance resource.
+* Template Selection Tab (Flavor Choice): this section shows the current template (old flavor) and allows you to select a new template (new flavor) for the instance resource.

 ![public-cloud](images/flavorchoice.png){.thumbnail}

-#### Flavor Details
+* Flavor Details.
 In this section, you will see the resources associated with the new template you have chosen.

-#### Project Limits

-Under this section, you can view the occupied resources in relation to the total resources allocated to the project.
+* Project Limits.
+View here the occupied resources compared to the total resources allocated to the project.

 > [!warning]
 > Please note that you cannot switch models when resizing an instance.
 A resizing can only be done from a Linux model to another Linux model or from a Windows model to another Windows model.
 >

-### Advanced Options

-Use this section to manage the **Disk Partition** and **Server Group**.
+* Advanced Options.
+This section allows you to manage the **Disk Partition** and **Server Group**.

 ![public-cloud](images/resize_advanced.png){.thumbnail}

 Once the configuration is complete, click on `Resize`{.action}.

-### Resizing a disk in Windows
+**Resizing a disk in Windows**

 When performing a resize for a Windows Instance, please note that the partition size is not automatically updated, so you will have to extend it using the **disk manager**:

-- Right-click on the `Start`{.action} menu and launch the disk manager by clicking on `Disk Management`{.action}:
+Right-click on the `Start`{.action} menu and launch the disk manager by clicking on `Disk Management`{.action}:

 ![public-cloud](images/2980.png){.thumbnail}

-- Right-click on the main partition, then click on `Extend Volume`{.action}.
+Right-click on the main partition, then click on `Extend Volume`{.action}.

 ![public-cloud](images/2981a.png){.thumbnail}

-- In the `Extend Volume Wizard` menu, click on `Next`{.action} to proceed.
+In the `Extend Volume Wizard` menu, click on `Next`{.action} to proceed.
 In the next tab, choose the disk resources to extend and click on `Next`{.action}.

 ![public-cloud](images/2978a.png){.thumbnail}